Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 28-ConfigMaps & Secrets/README.md

 - Maintaining a large number of hardcoded environment variables in Pod specs can become unmanageable.
 - You may want to update configuration without rebuilding your container image.
 - You might need to inject configuration data via environment variables, CLI arguments, or mounted files.
+- We don't want to hardcode any thing any configuration in our application containers.

 **ConfigMaps** allow you to **decouple configuration from your container images**, making your applications more portable and easier to manage.